Table of Contents

 The track you choose will set the mood and tonality of your video.
 Just think back to John Williams’ iconic theme for Mission Impossible.

-Genres, tempo, pitches, beats, etc. are important factors when it comes to finding music that is suitable for your brand, your target audience, and your overall message.
+Genres, tempo, pitches, and beats are important factors for finding music that fits your brand, message, and your target audience.

-According to a Nielsen article, ads with music were rated as more creative, memorable, emotive, and informative compared to those that didn’t have music in them.
+According to a Nielsen article, ads with music were rated as more creative, memorable, emotive, and informative.

 Music can impact various aspects of your video content’s effectiveness.
 It can add entertainment value, increase memorability and evoke an emotional response.